Butcher Job Description: Top Duties and Qualifications

 4 min read

-A butcher professionally cuts and prepares red and white meat for sale and for the production of meat products such as sausages and cold cuts.
-Their duties include maintaining food hygiene standards, reducing waste and preparing meat displays, and in some cases also negotiating with suppliers and selling to customers.
+A butcher cuts and prepares meat and poultry for sale and for the production of meat products such as sausages and cold cuts.
+Their duties include maintaining food hygiene standards, reducing waste and preparing meat displays, and in some cases, negotiating with suppliers and selling to customers.

 Butcher duties and responsibilities